armelsoubeiga/neweb/_certificates/2020-05-21-Cluster Analysis in Python.md

 data: 2020-05-21
 ---

-In May,21 2020 I completed the specialization **Cluster Analysis in Python** by datacamp.
+In May 21, 2020 I completed the specialization **Cluster Analysis in Python** by datacamp.

 The specialization contains four courses:
 * Introduction to Clustering